Personal tools

 Where do activities after school hours where refreshments are served (such as Family Math Night and PTA meetings with students performing) fit in the nutrition rule?

-Since these are events after-school hours that do not sell food or beverages to students, they do not fall under the NM Competitive Foods Rule.
+Since these are events after-school hours that do not sell food or beverages to students, they do not fall under the USDA Smart Snacks Guidelines.
 However, schools are encouraged to offer healthy foods and beverages at all school events to support wellness.

-Is it true that all food brought onto school campus must be purchased at a store, individually wrapped, and have nutrition labels on the package?
-What is the policy is for bringing homemade food to sell at the school as part as a fundraiser?
+Is it true that all food brought onto the school campus must be purchased at a store, individually wrapped, and have nutrition labels on the package?
+What is the policy for bringing homemade food to sell at the school as part of a fundraiser?

 • School food fundraisers also require a CABQ food permit.